sdunlap-afit/aceics/02_hilics_vnc.md

 https://github.com/sdunlap-afit/hilics/blob/master/labs/L3_Tank_Control.md

 Today, you will use the engineering software to purposely overflow the water tank.
-Then, you will make a more subtle modification to cause the level of the tank to remain higher than it is intended.
+Then, you will make more sophisticated modifications to cause more subtle effects.

 <div align="center">
 <img src="./img/tank1.png" width="500">